Tux/Text-CSV_XS/doc/CSV_XS.md

 If passed,  will default  [`headers`](#headers)  to `"auto"` and return a hashref instead of an array of hashes.
+Allowed values are simple scalars or array-references where the first element is the joiner and the rest are the fields to join to combine the key.

     my $ref = csv (in => "test.csv", key => "code");
+    my $ref = csv (in => "test.csv", key => [ ":" => "code", "color" ]);

 with test.csv like